-Jesuit Father Ralph Houlihan, who was principal during Burke’s years at the school, remembers him as a well-rounded and good student who was involved in drama, National Honor Society, the student newspaper and student council — and someone who attended Mass almost daily.
+Jesuit Father Ralph Houlihan, who was principal during Burke’s years at the school, remembers him as a well-rounded and good student who was involved in drama, National Honor Society, the student newspaper and student council, and he attended Mass almost daily.

 It was in high school that Burke learned about Opus Dei and went to meetings at the personal prelature’s Wespine Study Center in Kirkwood, Mo., said Jesuit Father Louis McCabe, who taught at St. Louis University High in the 1970s.
 “As far as I know, this is the only religious vocation that he explored, and he followed this vocation fully from his adolescence.”

 Opus Dei (which is Latin for “Work of God”) was founded by St. Josemaría Escrivá in 1928 to promote holiness among laypeople as they go about their daily work.
 It is an international Catholic organization, canonically defined as a “personal prelature,” and is led by a prelate (a bishop) who has jurisdiction over Opus Dei members worldwide.
 The prelature is comprised of clergy and laypeople, some of whom are celibate, called “numeraries,” and the majority of whom are married, called “supernumeraries.”
 Members commit to a plan of pray, study and work to further the mission of living holy lives in the midst of the world.